Days of Thunder: Reassessment

 Following Tony Scott's death in 2012, film critic Stephen Metcalf argued that the film marked an important turning point in the history of the American film industry.
 "The best film he made may well have been Crimson Tide," he wrote in Slate, "but the most important film he made was Days of Thunder."
 The excesses of its production and its failure to equal Top Gun's magnitude of box-office success, he argues, helped end the era that had followed the failure of Heaven's Gate ten years earlier.
 The studio's willingness to indulge director Michael Cimino on that film, as other studios had been doing up to that point, led to a backlash where studios favored producers like Simpson and Bruckheimer whose films bore far more of their imprint than any director who worked for them.
 Crimson Tide, made several years after Days of Thunder, was the critical and commercial success it was, Metcalf says, because after similar excesses on the producers' part like those that occurred on Thunder directors were allowed to reassert themselves.

 Quentin Tarantino said the film was his favorite big budget racing movie:

 Yeah, yeah, you laugh but seriously I'm a big fan.
 To me Days of Thunder is the movie Grand Prix and Le Mans should have been.
 Sure, it had a big budget, big stars and a big director in Tony Scott, but it had the fun of those early AIP movies.
 I just don't think it works if you take the whole thing too seriously.

-In 2024, Producer Jerry Bruckheimer also praised the film: "[It] was a terrific film.
+In 2024, Bruckheimer praised Days of Thunder as "a terrific film.
 Tom was great in it."